Gustav Abel, Master Glassblower

 Master Glassblower

-(Clicking on any of the photos will take you to a larger view of them all.
-This may take a little time to download.
-The photo page is 117Kb.)
+(Clicking on any of the photos will take you to a larger view of them all.)

 This page is about Gus Abel, the Master Glassblower I apprenticed under at GTE Laboratories.
-The information in it was derived from numerous conversations with Gus over the years, listening to his stories, and asking him questions.
+The information on it was derived from numerous conversations with Gus over the years, listening to his stories, and asking him questions.
 I may not remember all of it completely accurately, but it's pretty close.
 The opinions I express may be slightly biased, but that's life.
-Oh, and don't tell Gus, but I happen to like the old fart.
-He would be a very interesting guy, even if he didn't blow glass...

 The life and times of Gus Abel (the highly condensed version).